Bridgerton season four will be landing on Netflix on the 29 January! To celebrate, why not book to visit a beautiful garden?

 What's more, Hampton Court features as a location in season two of Bridgerton, most notably to film exteriors of Queen Charlotte's residence.

-Badminton House Gardens
+Badminton House Garden

-The gardens at Badminton, Gloucestershire, can be viewed on private tours.
+The gardens at Badminton, Gloucestershire, can only be viewed on private tours.
 Highlights include the Shell Garden and the Walled Garden.

 Stowe Park